stefanzweifel/php-changelog-updater/README.md

 [![Psalm](https://github.com/stefanzweifel/php-changelog-updater/actions/workflows/psalm.yml/badge.svg)](https://github.com/stefanzweifel/php-changelog-updater/actions/workflows/psalm.yml)
 [![Total Downloads](https://img.shields.io/packagist/dt/wnx/changelog-updater.svg?style=flat-square)](https://packagist.org/packages/wnx/changelog-updater)

-Want to automate the process of updating your Changelog with GitHub Actions?
+Want to automate the process of updating your changelog with GitHub Actions?
 Checkout the [stefanzweifel/changelog-updater-action](https://github.com/stefanzweifel/changelog-updater-action) which does exactly that.

+*If your changelog follows the ["Keep a Changelog"](https://keepachangelog.com/) format and has a "Unreleased" heading in it, the CLI will update the link in and place the release notes below heading.*

 ## Installation

-You can install the changelog-updater CLI as a global composer dependency.
+You can install the changelog-updater CLI as a composer dependency in your project or globally.
 It requires PHP 8.0 or higher.

 ```bash
 composer global require wnx/changelog-updater